JuliaLinearAlgebra/ToeplitzMatrices.jl/README.md

 |to supertype|✓|✓|✓|✓|✓|✓|
 |to Toeplitz|-|✓|✓|✓|✓|✗|
 |to another eltype|✓|✓|✓|✓|✓|✓|

+When constructing `Toeplitz` from a matrix, the first row and the first column will be considered as `vr` and `vc`.
+Note that `vr` and `vc` are copied in construction to avoid the cases where they share memory.
+If you don't want copying, construct using vectors directly.

 When constructing `SymmetricToeplitz` or `Circulant` from `AbstractMatrix`, a second argument shall specify whether the first row or the first column is used.
 For example, for `A = [1 2; 3 4]`,
 - `SymmetricToeplitz(A,:L)` gives `[1 3; 3 1]`, while